NicoVarg99/TRBO-NET/README.md

 `
 to file /etc/dhcpcd.exit-hook

-Plug your radio programming cable to the PC.
+Plug your radio programming cable to the PC or connect the radio via Bluetooth.
+Device should enumerate and automatically create a network interface.
+If not check kernel support.
-Now it is time to `reboot`
+Now it is time to `reboot`.

 RUN THE PROGRAM!
 ```